 How the annual Industry Funding Levy is calculated

-The method of calculating a financial service provider’s annual levy varies depending on the industry classification within which the provider falls.
+The method of calculating a financial service provider’s annual levy varies depending on the industry funding category within which the financial service provider falls.

 For example: a credit union (Category F) may also hold a multi-agency intermediary authorisation (Category C) and is therefore obliged to pay the levy for both categories.

 Full details of the varying bases of individual levy calculations can be accessed through each of the category links below, and in the 2014 Guide to Industry Funding Regulations.

 The Central Bank of Ireland sends almost all financial service providers a levy notice after the regulations are made.
 The levy must be paid no later than 35 days from the date on the levy notice.
 If a financial services provider fails to pay the levy by the required date, the Central Bank of Ireland may take steps to recover the amount of the levy.
 Recovery action may include court proceedings.